 Grand Jury- The Grand Jury is the citizen body that determines whether there is enough evidence to proceed to trial.
 If so, an indictment or formal criminal charge against a defendant is issued.
 Grand Jury hearings are confidential and closed to the public.

 Plea and Arraignment: At this hearing, a number of case management-related issues are resolved.
 The defense counsel is verified or appointed; release considerations are reviewed; Discovery requests (Defense) are filed and served** (prosecutors); non-negotiated and negotiated pleas are accepted.
 For cases continuing, the next court date is set.

 Pre-Trial Conference: At this hearing, non-negotiated and negotiated pleas are accepted; discovery requests are filed and served; the next court date is set.

 Motions Hearings: At this hearing, evidence suppression matters are heard; jury challenges are heard and ruled upon; non-negotiated and negotiated pleas are accepted.

-Trial: This is the final stage of the criminal justice process.
+Trial: This is the final stage of a Georgia felony case process in criminal justice court.
 Evidence is presented to a jury (jury trial) or to the judge (bench trial) to determine the guilt or innocence of the defendant.

 * In a negotiated guilty plea, the District Attorney and the defense attorney agree to a sentence which they propose to the Judge.
 The Judge may or may not accept the proposed sentence.
 A non-negotiated plea is one for which the District Attorney and defense attorney have not reached an agreement.
 In a non-negotiated plea, the defendant appears before the Judge and the Judge determines the sentence.